Greece Moments Greece Moments

 Beautiful beaches on the Gulf of Corinth

-Along the south coast there are numerous beaches on the Gulf of Corinth, the northern part offers somewhat fewer bathing opportunities due to the mountainous character.
-Even in summer, many bathing bays away from the villages are sometimes deserted.
-Another advantage is the relatively low swell due to the inland sea character.
-However, most of the beaches are pebble beaches, only a few have fine sand.
+There are numerous beaches along the southern coast of the Gulf of Corinth; the northern part offers slightly fewer swimming opportunities due to its mountainous terrain.
+Even in summer, many coves away from the towns are sometimes deserted.
+Another advantage is the relatively calm waters due to the gulfโ€™s inland sea characteristics.
+However, most beaches are pebbly; only a few have fine sand.

 Insel Trizonia Red Beach Punta